-Line Offices - Principal Investigators (PIs) within the Line Offices (LOs) conduct research and operations that are the basis for NOAA's UAS projects.
-PIs and Mission Commanders (MC) work with the UAS Division to develop projects and request approval for qualification of UAS pilots, airworthiness for UAS, airspace clearance and flight authorization.
+(D) Line Offices - Principal Investigators (PIs) within the LOs conduct research and operations that are the basis for NOAA's UAS projects.
+PIs and Mission Commanders (MCs) work with the UAS Division to develop projects and request approval for qualification of UAS pilots, airworthiness for UAS, airspace clearance and flight authorization.
 Compliance with government regulations and policies regarding UAS operations is the responsibility of the PIs and their respective LOs.
-PIs are responsible for working with LO designated officials to certify compliance with these regulations and policies prior to seeking airspace clearances and flight authorization from the UAS Division.
+PIs are responsible for working with LO-designated officials to certify compliance with these regulations and policies before seeking airspace clearances and flight authorization from the UAS Division.